 Wednesday - Thursday | 7:30 a.m. - 5:00 p.m.

-Any requested appointments made outside of the Hours of Operation will be reviewed on the following business day.
-Appointments can be made through the following methods:
+Any requested appointments made outside these hours will be reviewed on the following business day.

 How to Make an Appointment

 - Chat: Ask Us!
 Special Collections

 - For a list of available collections, view the Special Collections Finding Aids.

 - For books available in Special Collections, search the Library Catalog.

 For digitization requests, fill out the Special Collections's Digitization Request Form.
 Fees for personal use scans will be temporarily waived.
 If digitized materials are to be published, fees will apply.
 Patrons also must fill out forms for Permission to Publish Form (PDF) and Permission for Commercial Use Form (PDF).
 Requested Vertical Files will be digitized; patrons will be notified when they are accessible.

 - Special Collections reserves the right to not fulfill requests based on time, distance, cost, lack of vital information, privacy concerns, or condition of the requested material.

 - Some materials in Special Collections may contain sensitive or confidential information protected under federal and/or state privacy laws and regulations.
 Special Collections takes steps to identify and in some cases remove this kind of information.
 Therefore, materials may need to be reviewed by Special Collections staff prior to access.
 Information may include, but is not limited to educational, medical, financial, and personnel records (i.e. Social Security numbers, bank account information, credit card numbers, drivers’ licenses, employment and medical records, student work, and more).